fringefilmsoz/SIP/Reverse-proxy.md

       return 301 https://mydomain.com$request_uri;
     }

-    #This section sets up the ssl connection and the routing from the internet to OSPi
+    #This section sets up the ssl connection and the routing from the internet to SIP
     server {
       listen			443 ssl;
       client_max_body_size    300M;